 These address terms are in dialogs in speech acts, similar to a spoken message.
 This message becomes a speech act whenever the hearer does the speech uttered by the speaker.
 Research conducted by Rohmadi (2014) shows that both speaker and hearer use of terms of address to get the message across.
 They can be found in locutionary, illocutionary, and perlocutionary acts.
 They have a communicative function such as to give information, state orders,or offer advice.
 These speech acts are not isolated moves in communication yet they appear in conversations, a more global unit of communication.
 This interaction has not only contexts and purposes but also participants.
 Related research has been conducted regarding address terms.
 Widyastuti (2015) talks about pragmatic equivalence in translating English address terms to Indonesian address terms in the subtitle.
 The data is Indonesian address terms in the subtitle of SpongeBob the movie.
-Translation strategies used are the ones specifically used in subtitling by Gottlieb.
-The result is three out of ten strategies are used to translate English address terms to Indonesian address terms.
-Certain target terms are 'forced' to use source address term pattern.
+Translation strategies are used to translate English address terms to Indonesian address terms are 'forced' to use source address term pattern.